idiosyncapricorn/AllSaintsDay/readme.md

 **All Saints Day** is a photography portfolio showcasing the beauty of everyday life.
 The collection features a mix of black-and-white and color images, capturing subjects in their natural environments and revealing their unique stories.

 Visit the live site [here](https://idiosyncapricorn.github.io/AllSaintsDay/).

+## Note

+The contract between the creator and Frederick has ended.
+As a result, this website will no longer be updated.

 ## Features